asafzss/XWORM-5.6/README.md

 <b>

-This Project Contains XWorm V5.6 FULL Source Codes
+This project contains the full crack of XWorm V5.6

 ## Compilation and Usage